Jeadie/scaling-disco/MS2/README.md

 ##Usage

-There is a makefile included.
-Simply `make` compile the program.
+There is a makefile included, that depends on the mpicc compiler.
+To add it:

-To run, simply provide the desired graph file `./main.exe [GRAPH_FILE]`
+`module load mpi/openmpi-x86_64`

+Then `make`the program.

+Finally a sample batch script is found in go.sh.
+To change the testing [GRAPH FILE] is done by changing it in line 11:
+`mpirun -n 2 main.exe new_tests/60.txt 2> log.txt`